-The embedded derivative is fair valued each reporting period using an appropriate fair value valuation model with changes in the fair value being recognized immediately in net loss and comprehensive loss.
+The Loan Facility is measured at fair value at each reporting period using an appropriate valuation model with changes in the fair value being recognized immediately in comprehensive loss.

-Future accounting changes
+Recent and future accounting changes

-Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or IFRIC that are mandatory for accounting periods beginning after January 1, 2013 or later periods.
+Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or IFRS Interpretations Committee ("IFRIC") that are mandatory for accounting periods beginning after January 1, 2013 or later periods.
 None of these pronouncements are expected to have a significant effect on the consolidated financial statements, other than what is stated below.